 The annual Celebration of Community Engagement recognizes students, faculty, staff, and community partners who make a difference locally, regionally, nationally, and internationally, through civic and community engagement initiatives.
-Please help us to recognize these individuals and to join us as we come together to celebrate Buffalo State's commitment to partnerships and active citizenship.
+Please help us to recognize these individuals and join us as we come together to celebrate Buffalo State's commitment to partnerships, civic engagement, and community-engaged learning!

-The 150th Anniversary Celebration of Community Engagement will take place on:
+The Celebration of Community Engagement will tentatively take place on:

 12:00 p.m. - 1:30 p.m.